 The benefit to the producer is that once the injured crew member accepts the work comp benefits, they usually waive the right to sue the producer.
-This is good insurance for the producer.

 Sometimes that insurance company or government work comp agency will not provide coverage if the crew and cast are not being paid as there is no way to determine loss of future earnings.
-For this reason the producer should arrange to make nominal payments to cast and crew.
+For this reason, the producer should arrange to make nominal payments to cast and crew.

-If you are a crew member that gets hurt on the job and there are no work comp benefits available to you, then you are faced with the prospect of suing the producer while recovering from your injuries - difficult and unpleasant.
+If you are a crew member who gets hurt on the job and there are no work comp benefits available to you, then you are faced with the prospect of suing the producer while recovering from your injuries - difficult and unpleasant.

 Always ask the producer if you will be covered by workers comp even when volunteering on a short shoot in any capacity.